ltbarnes/noClick/README.txt

 		press enter.

-	3. The following command will start the program.
+	3. The last command shown below will start the program.
 To run the program again after closing just repeat step 3.
 If you close the terminal and reopen it make sure to repeat step 1 before attempting step 3 again.
 	Copy and paste the this command into the terminal:

 		java -cp .:lib/noclick.jar barnes.cs130dev.DemoApp